Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Capture One’s Clarity slider behaves much more like Nik’s Detail Enhancer than Lightroom’s Clarity slider.
 It does bring out more details but without the obvious edge halos present in Lightroom.
 You could always spot Clarity slider use in Lightroom photos.

 Capture One Pro, like Lightroom, makes the changes to the preview image instead of the full image for improved performance.
 But they do a much better job in the execution.
 I see results almost immediately and my laptop doesn’t sound like it’s going to explode.
-This has major implications for me when I’m editing off of solar panels or no power sources at all.
+This is a huge bonus for me when I’m editing off of solar panels or no power sources at all.

 Where Adobe Lightroom has the edge on Capture One Pro